mister-simon/P60-vial/README.md

   - Press = Reset audio balance
   - Anticlockwise = Reduce right audio balance
   - Clockwise = Increase right audio balance

+**This is a little out of date - but still mostly correct**

+I've added tapdance to superimpose the function layer keys onto the numpad.
+The function keys also increase from the bottom left to top right.

 ### Layer 4 - Functions + Mouse

 ![Layer 4 - Functions + Mouse](img/main/l4.png)

 - Left hand - Functions laid out in 4*3 grid - seems like the easiest single handed key model to visualise
+  - Image is outdated - functions actually increase from bottom to top
 - Right hand - Mouse movements in the same positions as nav cluster on layer 3
 - Media keys in the lower row
 - Left + right click spread across unused thumb + pinky finger